grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 dispatch.ApplyTo(data);
 ```

 To make progress past the `WHEN` section, I need to push the production code a little bit further towards the correct behavior, but only as much as to see the expected failure.
-Thankfully, I can achieve it easily, by going into the `ApplyTo()` method and removing the `throw` clause, making it:
+Thankfully, I can achieve it easily by going into the `ApplyTo()` method and removing the `throw` clause:

 ```csharp
 public void ApplyTo(byte[] data)